Wage & Hour

 To help our clients avoid these pitfalls, we have developed clear and concise FLSA and federal prevailing wage training programs for human resource professionals, in-house counsel and their staff, as well as other managers with supervisory responsibilities.
 These training sessions can be conducted on the client site, and can be customized, as needed, to address specific needs, situations and concerns.
 For these sessions, we often develop client-specific materials that prove useful to HR teams as key resource guides.

 We also are experienced government contracts lawyers.
-Federal and state government contractors have to navigate a complex maze of special wage and hour requirements – including the Service Contract Act; the Davis-Bacon Act; the Contract Work Hours and Safety Standards Act; various Executive Orders including those requiring a first right of refusal to the incumbent workforce and the $10.10 minimum wage; many state "little" Davis-Bacon laws for construction contractors; and local government Living Wage laws.
+Federal and state government contractors have to navigate a complex maze of special wage and hour requirements – including the Service Contract Act; the Davis-Bacon Act; the Contract Work Hours and Safety Standards Act; various Executive Orders including those requiring a first right of refusal to the incumbent workforce, the $10.10 minimum wage, and Paid Sick Leave many state "little" Davis-Bacon laws for construction contractors; and local government Living Wage laws.
 To properly advise clients in these matters, counsel must understand both government contract principles as well as the wage and hour laws.
 The two practice areas come together and complement each other, permitting us to be more effective advocates for our clients.
 It is rare to find the two disciplines combined as they are here at Brown Rudnick, where several attorneys have dual experience.
 Indeed in January 2015, we came out with a new publication, the Federal Contractors Guide to Employment Law Compliance (Thompson 2015), which is perhaps the first publication to comprehensively cover the overlapping government contracts and labor requirements.
-See here.